 - fire employees if they do something very serious, such as stealing from the office

-- take employees to court to make them pay an amount of money (for example, if an employee quits without telling the employer in advance, or if an employee quits before the date in the employment contract)
+- take employees to court to make them pay an amount of money (for example, if the employee quits without telling the employer in advance, or if the employee quits before the date in the employment contract)

 - take employees to court to stop them from doing things that are harmful to the business